September 9-28, 2017

 Occidental Square, Seattle

-The #IceBoxChallenge is a public science experiment that uncovers the benefits of Passive House design and construction.
+The Seattle #IceBoxChallenge was a public science experiment to uncover the benefits of Passive House design and construction.

 About the Ice Box Challenge

-The #IceBoxChallenge is an experiment to demonstrate how a building can be super energy efficient AND comfortable.
-The Ice Boxes are left outside for 20 days.
-When they are opened, the amount of ice left in each box will be measured.
-How much ice is left shows how well each Ice Box keeps out the late summer heat.
-Better building design can help us reduce our carbon pollution without changing our behavior.
+The Seattle #IceBoxChallenge was an experiment to demonstrate how a building can be super energy efficient AND comfortable.
+Two Ice Boxes were each filled with 1,200 pounds of ice and left outside for 20 days.
+They were then opened and the ice melt in each box measured.
+The Result: the ice left unmelted in the Passive House box was four times larger than that left in the code box, demonstrating that better building design can help us reduce our carbon pollution without changing our behavior.
 Energy-efficient homes and buildings are comfortable, quiet and healthy.

 12:15pm, Thurs, Sept 28.